Read time 5 minutes

 Even after being a reliable method to move a database from one Exchange to another, there are some limitations to this method, such as:

-• You can move or move the database only in the same organization.
+• You can only move the database in the same organization.

 • The version of the operating system and Exchange Server must be the same on both the source and the target.